-- Access: Moving resources to the cloud facilitates creation of a data lake to democratize data and share it anywhere and anytime.
+- Access: Moving resources to the cloud facilitates the creation of a data lake to democratise data and share it anywhere and at any time.

 - Right-sized costs: Rather than paying for an overprovisioned system, using a cloud data platform with its consumption-based model allows enterprises to pay only for what they use, as they use it.

-- Utilization: Data center utilization can quickly change from full capacity to two-thirds of utilization as workloads are moved to the cloud.
+- Utilisation: Data centre utilisation can quickly change from full capacity to two-thirds of utilisation as workloads are moved to the cloud.
 Dropping a single server-refresh cycle will create that scenario.